sparkflows/sparkflows-docs/docs/tutorials/data-engineering/remove-special-characters.rst

 RowFilter - Remove the rows with empty space
 ------------
-Creates new DataFrame containing the rows that satisfy the condition provided (For example : Removes the rows with empty space)
+``RowFilter`` processor creates new DataFrame containing the rows that satisfy the condition provided (For example : Removes the rows with empty spaces as shown below)

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^